spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorOperation.md

     Never open both banks simultaneously!

 !!! warning
-    - **Maximum Pressure**: The max pressure in **Bank 2** is 3000 psi with no auto shutoff.
-Pay close attention.
-    - **Pressure Regulation**: The pressure to tanks is regulated at 3300 psi; when this is reached, the valve will close, back pressuring the system.
+    - **Pressure Regulation**: The pressure to tanks is regulated at 3400 psi; when this is reached, the valve will close, back pressuring the system.
     - **Restarting Compressors**: If the compressor shuts down at 4500 psi, it's OK, but avoid making it a habit.
 Ensure the tank valves are closed before opening the bank valve and restarting the compressor.

 ### Filling Procedure — Air